 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss more than four doses of this combination of medicines, check with your doctor.
+If you miss more than 4 doses of this medicine, call your doctor right away.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.